 What does it mean to be an informed and participating citizen in a democratic society?
 How many times each day do you hear and see things around you that prompt you to say (or think) “that’s not fair”?
 Well, now you have the chance to do something about it!

-The CCLET’s annual Chernos Youth Democracy Challenge is open to high school students across Canada.
+The CCLET’s annual Chernos Youth Democracy Challenge is open to high school and elementary school students across Canada.
 In memory of the late Bernard Chernos, a civil libertarian, lawyer, and a lover of lively debate, a prize of $500 and a copy of Uncivil Obedience by A. Alan Borovoy will be awarded to the student whose action plan demonstrates a true understanding of informed and active citizenship by using peaceful and lawful tactics to address an important issue.
 An additional contribution of $250 and a copy of Uncivil Obedience will go to the department of the teacher submitting the entry.

 Attention All Teachers: